 Later in the game you even pick up the ability to reverse gravity and clone yourself but i’ll wont go into detail here as you will discover this when playing.

 Alteric can be finished fairly quickly, each of the three worlds are split into ten missions most of which only take a few minutes.
-The fun and frustration comes into its own when you are switching between dimensions in a desperate attempt to make a jump hoping that you can find the next platform.
-This is what makes Alteric worth playing, its the one more attempt feeling and as you know a proud gamer will never accept defeat.
+The fun or frustration comes into its own when you are switching between dimensions in a desperate attempt to make a jump hoping that you can find the next platform.
+This is what makes Alteric worth playing, it’s the one more attempt feeling and as you know a proud gamer will never accept defeat.
 One level close to the end of the game took me about twenty attempts to finish, even though it wasn’t overly difficult I just couldn’t get the right combination of buttons pressed with that split second perfect reaction time obviously needed.
 At the end of each world you are presented with a boss fight, each fight is interesting enough but once the attack pattern is known there’s no major challenge to be had.
 Personally they could have been left out and it wouldn’t have effected the overall experience.
 The soundtrack is atmospheric and of the handful of tracks on show most are excellent.
 It’s funky techno vibe is a great fit to the simplistic yet stylized aesthetic of the game.

 I enjoyed my time with Alteric and its a game that I can go back to when in need of a quick challenge.
 The gameplay mechanics work well and the soundtrack is enjoyable.
 If you like puzzle platformers then I would seriously recommend you give this consideration when making future purchases because at the price you can’t get much better.
 Alteric is also now available on the Nintendo Switch, which is another perfect platform for the game and having played both its really down to which system you have at your disposal.